top of page

 about the author

-Sade Ferrier, licensed marriage and family therapist in Atlanta, Georgia
+Sade Ferrier, couples therapist and sex therapist in Atlanta, Georgia

 Comments